Er-Kal/HypixelChatBot/README.md

 #  Hypixel Guild to Discord bridge
 Bot to send messages between discord and hypixel guild chat.
 Provides additional commands to check statistics and manage the guild.

 This bot functions using mineflayer on hypixel.
-Any modifications to automate tasks are bannable on hypixel so beware when using this :)
+Any modifications to automate tasks (eg automatic messages cough cough) are bannable on hypixel so beware when using this :)

 # Feature List
 - Bridge from Hypixel Guild Chat to Discord Text Channel